ChenChengKuan/academic-kickstart/content/project/nips2017_adv_defense.md

 tags = ["deep-learning"]

 # Project summary to display on homepage.
-summary = "Create an image classifier that is robust to adversarial attacks"
+summary = "Create an image classifier that is robust to adversarial attacks (40/107)"

 # Optional image to display on homepage.
 image_preview = "CleverHans.jpg"